oat-sa/extension-tao-sync/README.md

 ### Generating credentials to allow a user to connect to the platform

-This command creates a consumer with OAuth credentials and associates a user to authenticate connection
+This command creates a consumer with OAuth credentials.

 ```bash
 $ sudo -u www-data php index.php '\oat\taoSync\scripts\tool\OAuth\GenerateOAuthCredentials'